CorporateFounder/unitedStates_final/charterEng/HOW_LAWS_ARE_CHOSEN.md

 ### REGULAR LAWS
 To establish ordinary laws,
 1. The name of the package of law should not match the highlighted keywords.
-2. The law must receive more than 1 vote according to the scoring system described by [VOTE_STOCK](../charter/VOTE_STOCK.md)
+2. The law must receive more than 1 vote according to the scoring system described by [VOTE_STOCK](../charterEng/VOTE_STOCK.md)
-3. Must receive 10 or more votes of the Board of Directors according to the scoring system described in [ONE_VOTE](../charter/ONE_VOTE.md)
+3. Must receive 15% or more votes from factions according to the scoring system described in [VOTE_FFRACTION](../charterEng/VOTE_FRACTION.md)

 Sample code in LawsController current law: